 Hadoop YARN (Yet Another Resource Negotiator)

-Hadoop YARN is used for blob management of data and is used to separate HDFS and MapReduce.
-It is used for dynamic allocation of lagoon of data from resource point to application point.
+Hadoop YARN is used for blob management of dataset and is used to separate HDFS and MapReduce.
+It is used for dynamic allocation of lagoon of dataset from resource point to application point.

 Hadoop MapReduce

-Hadoop MapReduce is used in the development of the data and to learn the measure and mechanism of the data.
-It is used for static allocation of data of resources for designated tasks.
+Hadoop MapReduce is used in the development of the dataset and to learn the measure and mechanism of the dataset.
+It is used for static allocation of dataset of resources for designated tasks.